alejandrochang/StudyGuideNotes/web.md

 ### Explain the idea of an abstract class
 a datatype created to store specific information that will help solve an overall problem through object oriented programming

+Personal Notes on Common Questions:

+CSRF: In a form tag you can use an action.
+The action sets a request to a domain.
+CS

+SQL INJECTION: Instead of a script tag, you fetch databases hacking databases.

+Cross Site Scripting (XSS): Have an ID or any input tag using a script tag.
+Validating user inputs, not allowing users to put any HTML tags, blocking the user from inputing.
+Black/White input scripting.